joelamming/structured-thinking-inference/BUILD_AND_DEPLOY.md

 - Expose port `8005` (HTTP/WebSocket).
 - Provide env vars above; state is in-memory and resets on container restart.
 - GPU: enable the CaaS vendor GPU toggle so `vllm serve` can see the device.
+- **Recommended:** Mount a persistent volume to `/root/.cache/huggingface` to cache model weights (gigabytes or terabytes depending on your model) across restarts.

 ### 7. Deploy on ECS (task definition outline)
 - Single container in the task: